vaib-dev/Courses/11-linkedin/5-articles.md

 ### 7. Edit Your Work
  After you have created a first draft, go back and consider how you might polish the rough edges of your writing.
 In most cases, writing improves as it goes through a round or two of edits—even when it has been drafted by experienced content creators.

-## Before You Publish Article, Remember This
+## Before You Publish
+Must check these points once before you are clicking in the publish button:

 1. Include a relevant sub-headline as an add-on to the title.
 It helps to give a glimpse into the idea of the article even before reading the first sentence.